goharbor/harbor/docs/compile_guide.md

 This guide provides instructions for developers to build and run Harbor from source code.

-## Step 1: Prepare for a build environment for Harbor
+## Step 1: Prepare a build environment for Harbor

-Harbor is deployed as several Docker containers and most of the code is written in Go language.
-The build environment requires Python, Docker, Docker Compose and golang development environment.
-Please install the below prerequisites:
+Harbor is deployed as several Docker containers and most of the code is written in [Go](https://golang.org).
+The build environment requires Python, Docker, Docker Compose and a Go development environment.
+Please install the following prerequisites:

 Software              | Required Version